Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Engineering Activities of SASE

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Purpose:} To transform mentorship from an implicit, ephemeral activity (e.g., comments in a code review) into an explicit, evolving, and codified discipline.
-This is ``mentorship-as-code.'' \item \textbf{Actors:} Guidance is provided by the \textbf{human coach} and durably consumed by \textbf{agents}. \item \textbf{Workbenches:} Mentorship rules are authored in the \textbf{ACE} and directly influence agent behavior in the \textbf{AEE}. \item \textbf{Artifacts:} \begin{itemize} \item \textbf{MentorScripts:} These are structured, machine-readable rulebooks that codify project norms (aka tribak knowledge and aligned understandings).
+\textbf{Artifacts.} The \textbf{MentorScripts}.
+These are structured, machine-readable rulebooks that codify project norms (aka tribal knowledge and aligned understandings).
 A MentorScript allows teams to define rules ranging from granular checks (``all new functions must have deterministic tests'') to high-level principles.
 This makes mentorship, once an implicit and ad-hoc activity, an explicit, reviewable, and continuously evolving discipline.
 MentorScript rules would be subject to their own quality gates, including linting, unit testing, and conflict detection, ensuring they are atomic and deterministic.
 Crucially, every action an agent takes is traced back to the MentorScript rules that were considered (through prompt interpretation techniques such as PromptExp~\cite{dong2024promptexp} and reasoning observability techniques such as Watson~\cite{rombaut2025watson}), enabling rapid root-cause analysis when the behavior of an agent deviates from expectations.
-This explicit guidance reduces the burden on the human coach to infer complex rule interactions, making the behavior of agents more predictable and reliable. \item \textbf{Structured Mentorship:} The review process generates a critical, multidimensional artifact.
-When a coach provides feedback, it is captured and structured.
-This feedback is not limited to the final code but extends to the entire process. \begin{itemize} \item \textbf{Explicit Mentorship:} A direct instruction like, ``Avoid obvious comments; instead, comment on the design rationale,'' is captured. \item \textbf{Inferred Mentorship:} An agent should be able to infer a broader principle from a specific correction.
-After a coach refactors code for readability, the agent should propose a new, general rule for the coach to approve and add to the MentorScript. \item \textbf{Feedback on Multiple Solutions:} N-version programming introduces novel feedback patterns, such as instructing an agent to ``combine the UI from solution 1 with the backend logic from solution 2.'' \end{itemize} \end{itemize} \item \textbf{Example of Emerging Industry Efforts--Meta-Prompt Files (AGENT.md):} A grassroots example of this principle is the use of meta-prompt files.
-To ensure consistency across an entire project, practitioners use files often named CLAUDE.md or .clinerules or AGENT.md.
-Before starting any task, the agent is instructed to read these files, effectively loading the project's ``institutional/tribal knowledge.''
-The goal is to reduce redundant instructions in individual prompts, ensure stylistic and architectural uniformity, and allow teams to codify lessons learned, creating a continuously improving ``employee handbook'' for their AI teammates.
-However, this practice remains highly experimental and highlights a critical area of open exploration.
-Currently, the community has no consensus on what these files should contain, nor the appropriate level of detail--whether they should be sparse, high-level principles or exhaustive, fine-grained rules.
-This uncertainty underscores that future work is not just about defining a language like MentorScript, but also about discovering and codifying the best practices for its effective use. \end{itemize}
+This explicit guidance reduces the burden on the human coach to infer complex rule interactions, making the behavior of agents more predictable and reliable.